 • Includes a mobile app on iOS and Android

-Pixlr X cons:
+Pixlr Express cons:

 • Exists online within a web and mobile app (although, this may be a pro to some worried about storage space for downloadable software programs)